 The ultimate no-no of the horse racing season is wearing the wrong thing.
-There are so many do’s and don’ts to adhere to when it comes to fashion choices that for those new to the races, it may seem a little daunting.
-Each meet will have a different dress code, so make sure you do your homework before it’s too late.
+There are many rules of etiquette to adhere to when it comes to fashion choices that for those new to the races, it may seem a little daunting.
+Each meet will have a different dress code, so make sure you do your homework first.

 To help you out, we’ve put together a handy guide to keep you on the right track this racing season.